strehan321/Machine-Learning-Project-2/README.md

         of T waves in msec., linear
-      8 T interval: Average duration of T wave in msec., linear 9 P interval: Average duration of P wave in msec., linear Vector angles in degrees on front plane of:, linear 10 QRS
+      8 T interval: Average duration of T wave in msec., linear 9 P interval: Average duration of P wave in msec., linear 10 QRS
       11 T
       12 P
       13 QRST
       14 J

-     15 Heart rate: Number of heart beats per minute ,linear

-     Of channel DI:
+      15 Heart rate: Number of heart beats per minute ,linear Of channel DI:
       Average width, in msec., of: linear
       16 Q wave
       17 R wave
       18 S wave
       19 R' wave, small peak just after R
       20 S' wave
       21 Number of intrinsic deflections, linear
       22 Existence of ragged R wave, nominal
       23 Existence of diphasic derivation of R wave, nominal 24 Existence of ragged P wave, nominal
       25 Existence of diphasic derivation of P wave, nominal 26 Existence of ragged T wave, nominal
-      27 Existence of diphasic derivation of T wave, nominal

-     Of channel DII:
+      27 Existence of diphasic derivation of T wave, nominal Of channel DII:
       28 ..
 39 (similar to 16 ..
 27 of channel DI)
       Of channels DIII:
       40 ..
 51
       Of channel AVR:
       52 ..
 63
       Of channel AVL:
       64 ..
 75
       Of channel AVF:
       76 ..
 87
       Of channel V1:
       88 ..
 99
       Of channel V2:
       100 ..
 111
       Of channel V3:
       112 ..
 123
       Of channel V4:
       124 ..
 135
       Of channel V5:
       136 ..
-147
+14
       Of channel V6:
       148 ..
 159
       Of channel DI:
       Amplitude , * 0.1 milivolt, of
       160 JJ wave, linear
       161 Q wave, linear